BirgerK/docker-apache-letsencrypt/README.md

 # Docker - Apache with Let's Encrypt

 This is a debian-based image which runs an apache and get's it SSL-certificates automatically from Let's Encrypt.
+It also contains [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page) but it's not configured!

 ## Instructions